Your Guitar Practice Routine

 Are you stuck playing the same scale pattern over and over?

 Then you likely need to rectify your guitar practice schedule.
-In this article, we will discuss some basics of guitar practice routine along with some creative ideas to help keep it interesting.
+In this article, we will discuss some basics of guitar practice routine along with some creative ideas to help keep it interesting (even some suggestions about practicing without a guitar in your hands).

 - General Tips for Developing Technique